 In a large 2015 study of people diagnosed with thyroid conditions, researchers linked an overactive thyroid (hyperthyroidism) to anxiety, while an underactive thyroid (hypothyroidism) was associated with depression.
 Another study found that 60 percent of patients with hypothyroidism reported symptoms of depression, while 63 percent reported symptoms of anxiety.

 Researchers still aren’t exactly sure what underlying mechanism links thyroid disorders with depression and anxiety—there may be several —but the relationship between thyroid hormones and mood regulation is likely stronger than previously thought.

 The connection between your brain and gut isn’t just a one-way street (think: butterflies in your stomach when you feel anxious).
 A growing body of research is pointing to the bidirectional superhighway between your mind and stomach and its implication on mental health.

-Another study of healthy women examined their gut bacteria composition and found that those with more of a certain bacteria group displayed higher levels of anxiety, stress, and irritability when they were shown certain negative images.
+Another study in Psychosomatic Medicine of healthy women examined their gut bacteria composition and found that those with more of a certain bacteria group displayed higher levels of anxiety, stress, and irritability when they were shown certain negative images.